Game of the Generals: Initial layout

-Unlike chess or its variants, there is no predetermined initial layout for placing the pieces, allowing each player to place the pieces in different squares to his advantage or according to his strategy.
+Unlike chess or its variants, there is no predetermined initial layout for placing the pieces, allowing each player to place the pieces in different squares to their preference or according to his initial strategy.
 The allocation of spaces (6 vacant squares) is important for the tactical movement of the individual pieces in the first three ranks, because a piece that has friendly pieces in front, behind, and on each side is effectively immobilized until a space opens up on these adjacent squares.

-Spaces within the formation should be allocated to provide maneuver room for certain pieces.
-Beginners often put these six vacant spaces on the rearmost rank (because they don't think these are important) whereas an experienced player sometimes uses this arrangement to try to deceive the opponent into thinking he is a beginner.
+Some players like to place the spaces (unoccupied squares) at the rear row, the front row, to one side of the board, or interspersed between the pieces, but that initial placement can be a form of deception to try to mislead the opposing player.

 Basic gameplay

 Moves

 There is also no predetermined order of play.
-The players can decide who goes first; afterward, the players take their turns alternately.
+The players can decide who goes first; afterward, they take their turns alternately.
 Each player can move only one piece per turn.

 All pieces have the same move: one square forward, backward, or sideways, as long as it is not blocked by the board's edge or by another friendly piece.
 A piece cannot move into a square already occupied by a friendly piece.
-A piece cannot move diagonally nor can it move two or more squares away from its original position.
+A piece cannot move diagonally nor move two or more squares away from its original position.

-If a piece moves adjacent to (in front of, behind, or to the side of, but not diagonally from) an opposing piece, the piece that was moved can challenge the opposing piece.
-For the challenge, a neutral arbiter examines both pieces and removes the lower-ranking piece.
+If a piece moves adjacent to (in front of, behind, or to the side of, but not diagonally from) an opposing piece, the piece that was stationary can be moved to *challenge* the opposing piece by entering and occupying the adjacent enemy-occupied square.
+For the result of the challenge, a neutral arbiter examines both pieces and removes the lower-ranking piece without showing the winning player the identity of that eliminated losing piece.
+If the two opposing pieces are of equal rank, both pieces are eliminated and the square they were on becomes unoccupied.